 Georgia showed huge potential as a junior, winning European and World medals as well as athletics podiums.
 She persevered through years of injury to make her senior breakthrough in a major way in 2018 with ITU World Triathlon Series overall third place.
-Georgia’s highlights include securing gold at both the AJ Bell World Triathlon Leeds, and the Accenture World Triathlon Mixed Relay Series Nottingham in the same month.
-She also ended 2019 with a bronze medal at the ITU World Triathlon Grand Final Lausanne.
+Georgia’s highlights included securing gold at both the AJ Bell World Triathlon Leeds and the Accenture World Triathlon Mixed Relay Series Nottingham in the same month.